About South Dakota

 - Power plant workers

 Deposits of asbestos also form naturally in one specific area of western South Dakota.
 A close group of deposits can be found just miles south of Mount Rushmore in Keystone.
 These include occurrences at Homestake Gold Mine, Iron Mountain, one unnamed former asbestos prospect and near Jewell Cave National Monument.
 Environmental exposure to asbestos does not usually pose health threats, but if deposits are disturbed through mining or other human activities, asbestos fibers can become airborne and affect the health of surrounding populations.

 South Dakota landfills permitted to accept asbestos-containing waste could cause environmental exposure to asbestos as well.
 These facilities include:

 Ellsworth Air Force Base, located near the city of Box Elder, is South Dakota’s second largest employer.
 Before the dangers of asbestos were well-known, United States military facilities made extensive use of the material for insulation and fire resistance purposes.
 Asbestos can be found throughout the Ellsworth Air Force Base’s numerous buildings, weapons, vehicles and housing.
-Despite the Air Force’s efforts to eliminate exposure through asbestos management plans, years of constant exposure likely occurred placing service personnel at risk for asbestos-related disease.
+Despite the Air Force’s efforts to eliminate exposure through asbestos management plans, years of constant exposure likely occurred, placing service personnel at risk for asbestos-related diseases.